cginternals/glbinding/README.md

 Besides an actual OpenGL binding, *glbinding* also supports queries for both compile time and compile time information about the gl.xml and your OpenGL driver.
 Typical use cases are querying the available OpenGL extensions or the associated extensions to an OpenGL feature and their functions and enums.
-Another powerful feature is the rudimentary support for scripted OpenGL.

 Example list of all available OpenGL versions/features (compile time):
 ```c++